 Secret the Pumpkitten is a cute pumpkin with a kitten poking her head out of the pumpkin top.
 Use this adorable plushie as Halloween home decor, DIY fall decorations, or for gifting.
 Customize the cat to any color fur you want, or to match your own kitty at home!

-Secret the Pumpkitten—an amigurumi cat in a pumpkin—is my newest Halloween-themed crochet pattern!
+Secret the Pumpkitten—an amigurumi cat in a pumpkin—is my newest Halloween-themed free crochet pattern!

-Read on to learn more about my design process and inspiration.
-To make this doll, grab the beautifully formatted, ad-free, PDF pattern from Etsy here.
+Read on to learn more about my design process and inspiration, or scroll to the end to get the free pattern.
+If you’re in a hurry and need to take this pattern offline, grab the beautifully formatted, ad-free, PDF pattern from Etsy here.

 The easiest pumpkin ever!